@gfazioli/mantine-picker

 Example: Slot Machine

-As funny as it may sound, the Picker component can be used to create a slot machine effect.
+As funny as it may sound, the Picker component can be used to create a slot machine effect β three reels spin at different speeds, stop sequentially, and emit a tactile pulse on every reel landing (and a longer pattern on a jackpot).